News and Events

 A proud alumna of UT Dallas, West was a Eugene McDermott Scholar and received a bachelor’s degree in American Studies.
 She earned her master’s degree in Security Studies from Georgetown University’s School of Foreign Service in 2012.

-Charmaine Sarpong joined the Office of Diversity and Community Engagement in July 2012 as the Administrative Assistant III to Vice President Dr. Magaly Spector.
+Charmaine Sarpong joined the Office of Diversity and Community Engagement in July 2012 as the Administrative Assistant III to Interim Vice President Dr. George Fair.
 She holds a Bachelor of Science degree in Business Administration, and her MBA degree in Strategic Leadership from Amberton University in Garland, Texas.
 Her wealth of experience collaborating through volunteerism, non-profit dynamics and community engagements have fostered winning the presidential lifetime award for volunteerism.
 It is the highest award that can be given to any one individual.

 Charmaine's responsibilities include assisting the vice president with the day-to-day operational management of the ODCE, providing support to the departments of Faculty Diversity, Community Engagement, Institutional Initiatives, the Multicultural Center and the Galerstein Women's Center.